 Pupil Personnel Services Credential School Psychology (PPSP) Program

-Candidates who have completed an appropriate master’s degree in counseling, social work, or psychology from this or another regionally-accredited institution can work toward a pupil personnel services credential with a school psychology specialization (i.e. without receiving another master’s degree).
+Candidates who have completed an appropriate master’s degree in counseling, social work or psychology related to education/clinical practice from this or another regionally-accredited institution can work toward a Pupil Personnel Services Credential with a School Psychology Specialization (i.e. without receiving another master’s degree).
 Course equivalence cannot be granted for life experiences.

 No more than three comparable graduate level courses (13.5 quarter units) can be waived.
 Courses not eligible for waiver include all assessment courses, practicum, and internship.

 To adhere to NASP Standards, waiver of PED 625 (Research in Education) and PED 637 (School Psychology Research) is not automatic.
 The candidate's previous research related coursework in their Master's Degree Program will be reviewed on a case by case basis to ensure that the overall quality and equivalence of an MS in School Psychology is being met.
 If PED 625 and PED 637 courses are waived, the candidate must replace these courses with an elective.

 Candidates may participate in a paid internship if they are able to secure a position with an employing district/agency that meets the standards of the university internship program.
 Please note that the majority of internship positions are unpaid.
 For more information, contact a Credential Advisor.